 Rust-Oleum Countertop Transformations Kit

 Unlike SpreadStone and Giani, this kit uses decorative chips to achieve the textured look of granite.
 It comes with an epoxy coating to seal it up.
 Paint and dry time is a bit longer – instead of hours, it takes two days, so refinishing with this would truly be a weekend project.
 It’s stain resistant and stands up to most household cleaners.
 You can choose from natural tones like Java Stone, Charcoal, and Desert Sand.
 This kit costs $150.
 You can learn more about this product here.

 Kits are great if you’ve completed a few home improvement projects, but if you’re looking for more of a challenge, check out our kit-free refinishing options.
 They’re equally inexpensive and let you get more creative with your countertops.

-If you’re set on painting your counters, you can try for a faux-stone look like the ones in the kits, or mimic stainless steel with a shiny, satin-like finish.
+If you’re set on painting your counters, you can try for a faux-stone look like the ones in the kits.
+Or you can instead mimic stainless steel with a shiny, satin-like finish.
 But before you start designing, think about how often you plan on switching up your décor.
-If it’s every few years, it might be best to stick with neutral tones – ones that go well with just about anything.
+So if it’s every few years, it might be best to stick with neutral tones.
+For instance, ones that go well with just about anything.
 You don’t want to have to redo your counters every year to fit your new aesthetic.

 Peel-and-stick tiles are definitely the cheapest way to update your countertops.
 They take just a few hours to apply and are available in a wide variety of styles that mimic stone, marble, and many other natural stones.
 As with any refinishing method, you’ll need to have a steady hand and a decent amount of patience, but the end result will make it all worthwhile.